import collections

 def find_duplicate_links(self):

-same reactants and products.
-These may not be the same Rate
+and products.
+These may not be the same Rate object (e.g.,

-object (e.g., one could be tabular the other a simple decay),
+one could be tabular the other a simple decay), but they will

-but they will present themselves in the network as the same
+present themselves in the network as the same link.

-We return a list, where each entry is a list of all the rates
+a list where each entry is a list of all the rates

 duplicates = find_duplicate_rates(self.get_rates())